How to spot signs of accident repair, rust or paint job when buying a used car

 Check if the color of different panels match

-Another way to spot a body repair is to compare colors of different panels.
 The trick is to look from the distance and from different angles.
-This happens because it's often very difficult to precisely match the original paint color when repainting.
+This way it's easier to spot the difference.

 Compare opposite sides